guraltsev/camp-2026-VR/docs/issues/22_continuous_dynamic_object_portal_traversal.md

 This issue is complete when:

-- geodesci marmot portal crossing uses center/anchor traversal, not bounds-first traversal,
+- geodesic marmot portal crossing uses center/anchor traversal, not bounds-first traversal,
 - the marmot cell switch occurs only when the traversal center crosses a portal side,
 - the rendered marmot parent and movement state update in the same frame,
 - tests cover before-center and after-center crossing behavior,